akka/akka-dev-cert-ui/README.md

 # Getting Started

-Follow these steps to run the application locally on your machine:
+Follow these steps to run the application locally on your machine.

 ## Running the Akka app locally or on the platform

+Clone the companion project [akka-dev-cert](https://github.com/akka/akka-dev-cert.git).

+Follow the steps provided in that repo's README for developing and running the certification service.

+When your Akka service is up and running, follow the steps below to run the UI.

 ## Running the UI